 Are the items in the pantry being consumed?

 When your loved one still enjoys making their own meals, it will be your responsibility to make every effort to create a safer kitchen environment for them.
 Some of the ways to go about this would be:

 Having light weight pots and pans

-Now that they have the working environment in a better state, lets address the other concern - Logistics.
-Logistics is about how to get meals or groceries to them.
-Some of these solutions will be familiar but you just never thought about using them this way.
+Now that the kitchen environment is much safer, lets address the other concern - Logistics.
+Logistics is how to go about getting the meals or groceries to them.
+Some of these solutions will be familiar to you but you just never thought about using them this way.

 Its a Caregiver time saver.

 It is a task that you could assign to a Home Care Aide to do with your loved one.